Interruption in online services 22 April 06:00–08:00 More information

 Kela’s customer service can help you with filling in or completing your application.
 The customer service does not have more exact information about when you will get a decision to your application.

 Kela and the customer can agree that the recovery of overpaid benefits or guaranteed student loan debt is suspended.
 The recovery can be suspended by 6 months if you experience economic hardship because of the exceptional situation caused by the coronavirus outbreak.
-However, the recovery of child support debt cannot be suspended.
+However, the recovery of child support debt or the recovery of healthcare fee for higher education students cannot be suspended.

 - Effects on benefits – Frequently asked questions